 This publication has been prepared by Perpetual Investment Management Limited (PIML) ABN 18 000 866 535, AFSL No 234426.
 It is general information only and is not intended to provide you with financial advice or take into account your objectives, financial situation or needs.
 You should consider, with a financial adviser, whether the information is suitable for your circumstances.
 To the extent permitted by law, no liability is accepted for any loss or damage as a result of any reliance on this information.
 The PDS for the relevant fund, issued by PIML, should be considered before deciding whether to acquire or hold units in that fund.
 The PDS and Target Market Determination can be obtained by calling 1800 022 033 or visiting our website www.perpetual.com.au.
 No company in the Perpetual Group (Perpetual Limited ABN 86 000 431 827 and its subsidiaries) guarantees the performance of any fund or the return of any investor's capital.
 Total return shown for the fund(s) have been calculated using exit prices after taking into account all of Perpetual's ongoing fees and assuming reinvestment of distributions.
 No allowance has been made for entry or exit fees or taxation (except in the case of superannuation funds).
 Past performance is not indicative of future performance.
-The Perpetual ESG Real Return Fund gains its exposure to Australian shares by investing in underlying Australian Share Funds which primarily invest in Australian listed or soon to be listed shares but may have up to 20% exposure to stocks outside Australia.
+The Perpetual Diversified Real Return Fund gains its exposure to Australian shares by investing in underlying Australian Share Funds which primarily invest in Australian listed or soon to be listed shares but may have up to 20% exposure to stocks outside Australia.
 The investment guidelines showing the Fund's maximum investment in international shares do not include this potential additional exposure.
-Currency hedges may be used from time to time.
+Short positions may be part of the underlying Australian Share Fund's strategy.
+Currency